 - 1.75 mg

-Data from this study showed that 0.75 mg doses produced a “statistically insignificant” response in participants’ Female Sexual Function Index-desire domain score, but both doses over 1 mg – 1.25 mg and 1.75 mg – produced an increase in sexual satisfaction, by +0.7 and +3.6 respectively .
+Data from this study showed that 0.75 mg doses produced a statistically insignificant response in participants’ Female Sexual Function Index-desire domain score, while both doses over 1 mg—1.25 mg and 1.75 mg—produced a statistically significant increase in sexual satisfaction, by +0.7 and +3.6 respectively .